 “The unique partnership is a benefit to all involved,” he said.

-The center provides counseling services to individuals and families at low cost, especially focusing on those who have been traditionally underserved, using a combination of MACC students; associates who already have master’s degrees and are completing the 3,000 hours required for licensure; and licensed psychotherapists, including Welch; Jenkins, who is director of PLNU’s MACC program; and Ben Coleman, Ph.D., who is the MACC’s director of clinical training.
+The center provides counseling services to individuals and families at low cost, especially focusing on those who have been traditionally underserved, using a combination of MACC students; associates who already have master’s degrees and are completing the 3,000 hours required for licensure (Stransky is one of these now); and licensed psychotherapists, including Welch, Jenkins, who is director of PLNU’s MACC program, and Ben Coleman, Ph.D., who is the MACC’s director of clinical training.

-The center also provides counselors to local churches, like Hasper’s.
+The center also provides counselors to local churches.
 The Center for Enriching Relationships raises its own funds to provide free counseling services to recipients of PLNU’s Beauty for Ashes scholarship, which is given to survivors of human trafficking.

 The Center for Enriching Relationships’ structure creates a unique opportunity for people to receive therapy at low or no cost, to be subsidized by donors, or to see licensed professionals using their insurance.
 It also benefits the students in multiple ways.
 Working among associates and licensed therapists gives the students mentorship and confidence.
 Since their sessions are recorded (with the client’s permission) and debriefed with their supervising professors, they are able to see what they are doing well and how they can improve throughout the process.
 The setting itself is also unique.

 “The spectacular thing is that this is a live clinic that is a private practice setting,” said Welch.
 “Most programs never give a setting like this — more likely they offer a hospital or a crisis center type of setting.”

 In her pre-practicum, Stransky saw one client for eight sessions.